smartlook/smartlook.github.io/_docs/web/error-logging.md

 ## Custom errors

 With the Custom Errors API, you can customize how Smartlook log errors that had been handled in your application in any way you wish.

-You can then use these logs in Smartlook analytics and session replay to visualize and understand where the errors you’ve logged happen.
+You can then use these logs in Smartlook analytics and session replay to visualize and understand where the errors you’ve logged occured.

 Custom Errors API is used as follows: